-Step Two: Visit.
+Step One: Visit.

-Step Three: Apply.
+Step Two: Apply.

-Step Four: Interview.
+Step Three: Interview.

-Step Five: Experience Days.
+Step Four: Experience Days.

-Step Six: Conditional Enrollment.
+Step Five: Conditional Enrollment.

-Step Seven: Attend, learn, have fun, and grow.
+Step Six: Attend, learn, play, and grow.

 The Village Free School admits students of any race, color, religion, gender, disability, sexual orientation, or national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 This public benefit corporation does not discriminate on the basis of race, color, religion, gender, disability, sexual orientation, or national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs, employment policies, election of officers, membership, or election to the Council